-Mortgage interest rates are back below 4%¬†and there may never be a better time to refinance.
+Mortgage interest rates are ultra-low¬†and there may never be a better time to refinance.

-Plus, for¬†current homeowners, this week's rate drop creates new opportunities to refinance.
+For¬†current homeowners, the rate drop creates new opportunities to refinance.
 Not only is it easier to qualify for a refinance¬†this year, the savings homeowners are claiming are often hundreds of dollars per month, and thousands of dollars per year.

 A mortgage refinance is the process of replacing your current mortgage with a new one.
 The steps are straight-forward and can be handled by any licensed bank or broker -- your current mortgage lender or otherwise.